Frequently Asked Questions COVID-19

 We won’t terminate or seek to repossess your vehicle where you’re experiencing temporary payment difficulties as a result of COVID-19.
 Repossession is always a last resort once all other options have been exhausted.
 Our experienced agents are here to work with you to explore every practical way to keep you in your vehicle.

-I have received a notice saying that I am in arrears, but I have agreed a reduced payment plan with you.
+I have received a notice saying that I am in arrears, but I have agreed a payment deferral with you.
 What does this mean?

 We are required by law to send you notices of sums in arrears if you do not make certain repayments.
 This notice explains your current arrears position on the Agreement, on the basis of payments being payable to us on the original due dates for payment.
 Please do not be concerned by them, as they will not affect this temporary payment plan.